House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 5. Carolina Holly Tree

-Carolina Holly Tree, also known as sandy holly, is a species that has native American heritage.
-It also falls into the bush category, and it grows the best in sandy areas.
-Their height reaches up to 20 feet, and it’s a decorative plant with purple twigs and simple, wide leaves.
+The Carolina Holly, also known as Sandy Holly, is a species that has native American heritage.
+It also falls into the bush category, and it grows best in sandy areas.
+It grows up to 20 feet tall and is a decorative plant with purple twigs and simple, wide leaves.

 6. Hawaiian Holly Tree